S-Banna/CnDModel/README.md

 ## 2.4 Repository & Infrastructure Setup

 Concurrent with data collection, the repository was restructured for collaborative development.
-A configuration system using config.yaml was introduced to decouple data paths from code, enabling the pipeline to run across different machines without code modification.
-Large data files and model weights were excluded from version control via .gitignore.
-The codebase was separated into src/ (model and training code) and data/ (configuration and local data references).
+A configuration system using `config.yaml` was introduced to decouple data paths from code, enabling the pipeline to run across different machines without code modification.
+Large data files and model weights were excluded from version control via `.gitignore`.
+The codebase was separated into `src/` (model and training code) and `data/` (configuration and local data references).

 # 3. Phase 2: Architecture & Dataset Selection (Jan – Feb 2026)